calvetalex/Install_script/README.md

 Clone the repo and run install.sh in the directory.
 Don t move any file and just let install.sh make the job.
 Reset after installation.
 You can run *./install.sh -h* to know how work the script.

 Known issues :
-* node crash sometimes on ubuntu => TODO
+* node crash sometimes on ubuntu but node version avaible => Don t end the script
 * code non-avaible for ubuntu => Install it with Ubuntu Software
 * terminator non-avaible for ubuntu => Install it with Ubuntu Software
 * docker on ubuntu => Install it manually